The Five Spirits of Taoism and Chinese Medicine

 The Yi - The Intellect

-Learn more about supporting the Spleen with Food and Herbal Medicine
+Learn more about supporting the Spleen with Food and Herbal Medicine.

 The Po - The Corporeal Soul

+The Po is associated with the Lungs and represents the corporeal soul or the animalistic aspect of human nature.
+It is closely tied to the physical body and its instincts, desires, and survival mechanisms.
 Po combines the same radical for “ghost” or “spirit” as Hun with the radical for “white”.
-This character visually suggests the corporeal nature of the soul, associated with the physical body.
-The addition of “white” implies a brightness or luminosity, highlighting the vitality and essence of the corporeal soul within the human form.
+This character visually conveys the corporeal nature of the soul, which is associated with the physical body.
+Adding “white” implies a brightness or luminosity, highlighting the vitality and essence of the corporeal soul within the human form.

 Learn about the Lung and Large Intestine meridians connected to the Po.